The South Carolina Department on Aging (SCDOA) enhances the quality of life for seniors in South Carolina.

 The South Carolina Department on Aging (SCDOA) is committed to transparency and complies with all requirements of the South Carolina Freedom of Information Act.

 The Cost of Not Caring for Our Elderly

 Ignoring our older citizens and neglecting their needs leaves an unforgivable scar on our society.
 In addition to our moral obligation, there is also a financial obligation to help our most vulnerable citizens.
-The Lieutenant Governor’s Office on Aging spends, on average, $1,400 per client each year to help keep them out of nursing homes that would cost Medicaid approximately $52,000 annually.
+The South Carolina Department on Aging spends, on average, $1,400 per client each year to help keep them out of nursing homes that would cost Medicaid approximately $52,000 annually.